Location-Aware Pretraining for Medical Difference Visual Question Answering: Introduction

 \section{Introduction}

-For certain types of diagnoses, comparing medical images of the same patient obtained at different time stamps is essential in the workflow of radiologists.
-This comparison enables them to assess disease progression and response to treatment.
-For instance, when a patient is being treated for tuberculosis (TB), multiple chest X-ray images are taken to determine whether the pathologies in the patient's thoracic region are changing with treatment.
+Visual Question Answering (VQA) aims to answer questions about visual content by jointly interpreting image and text inputs.
+Prior work has shown strong performance on VQA tasks involving a single medical image \cite{sellergren2025medgemmatechnicalreport, li2023llavamedtraininglargelanguageandvision, zhang2024pmcvqavisualinstructiontuning, zhang2025biomedclipmultimodalbiomedicalfoundation}.
+However, this single-image formulation is poorly aligned with clinical diagnostic practice, where key decisions often depend on identifying subtle changes across multiple imaging studies rather than interpreting an image in isolation.

-Visual Question Answering (VQA) involves answering questions about an image.
-To perform such a task, the model has to jointly interpret both image and text inputs.
-Several studies \cite{sellergren2025medgemmatechnicalreport, li2023llavamedtraininglargelanguageandvision, zhang2024pmcvqavisualinstructiontuning, zhang2025biomedclipmultimodalbiomedicalfoundation} have successfully tackled the VQA task on a single medical image.
-However, radiologists cannot comprehensively assess a patient's condition by examining a single image.
-They need to interpret multiple images to understand what changed in the patient's body over time and thereby obtain holistic view of the patient.
-The medical difference VQA task \cite{Hu_2023} proposes a setup where a model can interpret multiple images and respond to questions about them.
+In many clinical settings, radiologists perform longitudinal comparisons of medical images from the same patient to assess disease progression and treatment response.
+For example, during tuberculosis (TB) treatment, chest X-ray images are acquired over time to determine whether thoracic abnormalities are improving, worsening, or remaining stable—differences that may be visually subtle yet clinically decisive.
+Such comparative reasoning cannot be supported by single-image analysis, hence the need for multi-image visual understanding.
+Medical difference VQA \cite{Hu_2023} addresses this gap by extending VQA to a multi-image setting in which models must reason explicitly about changes between images to answer clinically meaningful questions.

-Medical difference VQA is more challenging than VQA because \textit{even for the same patient, very small changes caused by a disease may not be much different from slight changes in the orientation, scale, range, view and nonrigid deformation across images} and thus may be very difficult to detect \cite{Hu_2023}.
-Pathologies manifest themselves in very subtle ways in chest X-ray images.
-Thus, models must have a \textit{fine-grained understanding} of pathologies in order to detect changes caused by the disease while overlooking other changes \cite{yao2022image}.
+Medical difference VQA is substantially more challenging than conventional VQA because, even for the same patient, disease-related changes may be visually comparable in magnitude to variations caused by image acquisition, such as differences in orientation, scale, field of view, or nonrigid deformation across scans \cite{Hu_2023}.
+As a result, clinically relevant changes can be extremely difficult to detect.
+This challenge is particularly pronounced in chest X-ray images, where pathologies often manifest in subtle and localized ways.
+Consequently, models must acquire a fine-grained understanding of pathological visual patterns in order to detect disease-related changes while disregarding irrelevant variations \cite{yao2022image}.